 - Students must complete all core courses with a grade of B or better.

-- Students must completion of 48 credit hours of graduate-level coursework (500-level or higher), including 18 credit hours of dissertation credits.
+- Students must completion of 48 credit hours of graduate-level coursework (500-level or higher), plus 18 credit hours of dissertation credits for a total of 66 credits.

 - Students must demonstrate competency in three subject areas: human geography, physical geography, and Geographic Information Science & Technology (GIST).
 The doctoral committee will evaluate existing competencies in a first-semester diagnostic interview and will then provide individualized guidelines for the student’s program of study that lead to successful demonstration of these competencies.